Boeing has delivered the first modernised example of the twin-rotor CH-47F Chinook heavy-lift helicopter to the US Army.

 The inaugural example is a re-manufactured Block I Chinook.

 Among the improvements offered by the Block II are an upgraded drivetrain, reinforced airframe and enhanced fuel system.
-These deliver an improved mission radius and an additional 1,814kg (4,000lb) of max gross weight for the CH-47F type.
+These deliver an improved mission radius and an additional 1,814kg (4,000lb) of maximum gross weight for the CH-47F type.

-Boeing says the latest configuration also improves reliability with a new rotor system that reduces unscheduled maintenance and a simplified fuel system.
+Boeing says the latest configuration also improves reliability with a new rotor system that reduces unscheduled maintenance, and a simplified fuel system.

 “The CH-47F Block II provides capability improvements allowing the US Army to lift more, fly farther and maintain their aircraft better than ever before,” says Heather McBryan, Boeing’s vice-president for cargo programmes.